player400/pi/README.md

 ## Primitive Iterator (PI)

-Primitive Iterator (or PI) is a RISC Von Neumann computer architecture I designed.
+Primitive Iterator (or PI) is a RISC, Von Neumann computer architecture I designed.

 It features an incredibly simple assembly - everything can be achieved with just two diferent instructions: MOV and FLAG.
 Memory mapping of registers allowed to significantly simplify the architecture.